tonghuikang/swe-sharing/slides.md

 Primary filters
 - University name and course
-- Internships / Work Experience
+- Internships / Work experience
   <!-- - Usually, your course requires you to complete an internship
   - Internship will be the main differentiator of resumes
   - Recruiters will judge the quality of your internship experience